cinchy-co/Documentation/data-syncs/building-data-syncs/batch-data-sync-example.md

 ### 4.1 Password Encryption

-To encrypt a password using Powershell, complete the following:
+To encrypt a password using PowerShell, complete the following:

-1. Launch Powershell and navigate to the Cinchy CLI directory (note, you can always type powershell in the windows explore path for the Cinchy CLI directory)
+1. Launch PowerShell and navigate to the Cinchy CLI directory (note, you can always type `PowerShell` in the windows explore path for the Cinchy CLI directory)
-2. Enter the following into Powershell `.\Cinchy.CLI.exe encrypt -t "password"`
+2. Enter the following into PowerShell `.\Cinchy.CLI.exe encrypt -t "password"`
 3. Hit enter to execute the command
 4. Copy the password  so it's accessible at batch execution time